 While this page should give you an extensive idea about the iPhone 13 and all its new features, there will be certain specific topics you may be interested in, like how the phone compares to another phone in this price range, or how the iPhone 13 fares compared to its predecessor, etc.

-While we work on our review of the iPhone 13, we suggest you take a look at some of the other articles around the device that would help you to make a wise decision.
+We would suggest you take a look at some of the other articles around the device that would help you to make an informed decision.

 We’ll add more articles to this section once we have the devices in hand, and compare them to other popular devices.
 If you’re looking for the best cases, screen protectors, and other third-party accessories, you’ll find them linked in the FAQ section below.